BBW Dating: A Therapist’s Guide to Finding Love

 Here’s how to handle stereotypes or negativity:

 - Ignore the haters: If someone can’t see your worth, move on.
 You deserve better.
+In sessions, clients learn this frees them for better matches in BBW dating.

 Building a Connection That Lasts